zpfvo/zpfvo.github.io/_posts/2022-03-26-setup-jekyll-blog-with-chirpy-theme-on-github-pages.md

 ## Configure GitHub repository to build and publish the blog
 Now, when you push the changes to the repository, the blog should be build with github actions.

-The build output will be pushed to a branch called `gh-pages`.
+The build output will be push/ed to a branch called `gh-pages`.

 Now on your GitHub repository, you have to go to `Settings -> Pages` and select
 - Branch `gh-pages`
 - Folder `/`